itohio/EasyRobot/pkg/core/math/tensor/TENSOR_TF_ALIGNMENT_PLAN.md

 **Actual Effort**: Completed in single session (all operations moved efficiently)

-### Phase 2: Migrate Existing Operations to Support Destination
+### Phase 2: Migrate Existing Operations to Support Destination ✅ **COMPLETED**

 **Goal**: Add destination-based variants (`*To` methods) for existing operations, one operation at a time.

 **Approach**: For each operation that doesn't have a destination variant, add it incrementally.

+**Status**: ✅ **COMPLETED** - All critical destination-based variants have been implemented.

+**Completed Work**:
+- ✅ Binary operations: SubTo, DivTo
+- ✅ Scalar operations: AddScalar, SubScalar, MulScalar, DivScalar and their To variants (ScaleTo, AddScalarTo, SubScalarTo, MulScalarTo, DivScalarTo)
+- ✅ Unary operations: All explicit To variants (SquareTo, SqrtTo, ExpTo, LogTo, PowTo, AbsTo, SignTo, CosTo, SinTo, NegativeTo)
+- ✅ Reduction operations: SumTo, MeanTo, MaxTo, MinTo
+- ✅ Math operations: NormalizeTo, AddScaledTo
+- ✅ Manipulation operations: FillTo
+- ✅ Conditional operations: WhereTo

 **Operation List** (process one at a time):